bernard-legras/ASTuS/HT-OMPS/combinat.md

 ### Calculation of a fit for CALIOP sections
 <!-- #endregion -->

-Calculation of the mean, max & median
+Calculation of the mean, max & median.
+Use of column_CALIOP1

 ```python
 center_CALIOP={}